 I’m an award-winning author, educator and literacy advocate.
-I have created over 35 graphic novels and books specifically for reluctant readers, including Max Finder Mystery, Graphic Guide Adventures, Geeked Out Mysteries and two new series Tank & Fizz, coming Spring 2015 and Battle of the Blocks out now.
+I have created over 35 graphic novels and books specifically for reluctant readers, including: Max Finder Mystery, Graphic Guide Adventures, Geeked Out Mysteries, Tank & Fizz, Battle of the Blocks. and West Meadows Detectives.

 I’m also an educator who has taught in Kindergarten to Grade 8 classrooms with the Toronto District School Board.
 In nearly a decade of teaching, I’ve focused on getting children reading through alternative literacies, like graphic novels and video games.

 In 2015, I took some time off from the classroom to pursue a Masters of Early Childhood Studies at Ryerson University, which I officially received in September 2016.
 My MA research looked into young children’s open-ended play in Minecraft.
 It’s been a lot of fun and I’m hopeful some of my writing will be publicly available very soon.

 I write about that stuff on my blog, Feeding Change and at GamingEdus.org , a project I helped start, with the support of the RE/Lab at Ryerson University, to introduce teachers to Game Based Learning, through Minecraft.

 If you’re looking for ways to engage reluctant readers with writing and reading, please consider joining my Readers Group.
 You’ll get a free ebook and regular emails from me with ideas to get kids reading, updates on my projects and chances to win free stuff.

 Want my life story?
 Okay, click here for the long version